osrf/gazebo_tutorials/ros_installing/tutorial.md

 /gazebo/set_model_state
 %%%

-You can also verify the Gazebo services exist:
+You can also verify the Gazebo-classic services exist:

 ~~~
 rosservice list